Cairya - Humanizing Generative AI

 My Role

-As founder, I wore multiple hats: visionary, designer, AI technologist, and product lead.
-With no CTO or AI expert, I dove deep into generative AI myself, mastering prompt engineering, RAG methods, voice API's and system design.
+As founder, I wore multiple hats: vision, design, AI technology, and product lead.
+With no CTO or AI expert, I dove deep into generative AI myself, mastering prompt engineering, RAG methods, voice APIs, and system design.
+I collaborated with Stevens Institute of Technology and Mental Health professionals to validate and supplement the solution.
 I translated these learnings into clear specifications for our developers, who helped me deliver an MVP in just 12 weeks.

 • Defined product vision & strategy